Saint Meinrad Seminary and School of Theology

-The Saint Meinrad Seminary and School of Theology is a Roman Catholic seminary and school of theology in Saint Meinrad, Indiana.
-It is affiliated with the Saint Meinrad Archabbey in St. Meinrad, Indiana.
-The institution was named after Meinrad of Einsiedeln, a ninth century hermit living in what is today Switzerland.
+The Saint Meinrad Seminary and School of Theology is a Catholic seminary and school of theology in Saint Meinrad, Indiana, United States.
+It is affiliated with the Saint Meinrad Archabbey.
+The institution was named after Meinrad of Einsiedeln, a ninth-century hermit living in what is today Switzerland.

 History

 In 1857, several Benedictine monks travelled from Einsiedeln Abbey in Einsiedeln, Switzerland, to southern Indiana to establish Saint Meinrad Seminary.
 At its beginning, Saint Meinrad was a high school program.
 By 1861, the monks had added courses in philosophy, business, theology and classical literature.
 A fire in 1887 destroyed the seminary buildings.

 When Saint Meinrad reopened after the 1887 fire, it focused only on preparing seminarians for priesthood.
 It had two divisions: